heyjinwei/GBA_3241/README.md

   <img src="image/menu.png" width="500" />
 </p>

-Press button S to start the game!
+Press the START button to start the game!

 ### Objective

 SHOOT the enemy and don't get SHOT!
-Dodge the attack or shield it to receive reduced damages!
+Dodge the attack or shield it to reduce the damage received!
 To win the game, beat the enemies in both stages!

 ### Controls